Caribbean Computer Coding Workshops: Overview

 Please view the inspirational video below, produced by the St. Lucia Ministry of Education, to get a better understanding of the motivation for the holding the CSF computer coding workshops in the Region:

 Participants in the Coding Workshops work in teams, and each team creates a Website, an App or a video game that solves a problem of interest to the team.
-At the Coding Workshop Final Proects Showcase which takes place on the final day of the Workshops, the teams show off their Websites, Apps and games to a public audience.
+At the Coding Workshop Final Projects Showcase which takes place on the final day of the Workshops, the teams show off their Websites, Apps and games to a public audience.
 Below are videos from the following Workshop final projects presentations:

 • Fall 2020 Dominica and Barbados Computer Coding Workshops on Website Development